whitestone-no/Cambion/docs/transports/azureservicebus.rst

 Microsoft recommends using Azure AD for authentication towards their services.
 Because of this, the Azure Service Bus transport for Cambion does not support
 Shared Access Signatures (SAS).

 The default authentication used by this transport is Azure Managed Identity.
-You can also use Azure Active Directory App Registrations.
+You can also use Azure Active Directory App Registrations (Client Secret).

 When the ``AzureServiceBusConfig.Authentication`` configuration setting is ``null`` or any of its sub settings are ``null`` or empty (as it is by default) Cambion will use Managed Identity to connect to the Azure Service Bus.
 If you want to use an App Registration instead, fill in appropriate values for all the sub settings.